 Credit card fees usually cost merchants between 1.5% – 4% per credit card transaction.

-These fees, formally referred to as “interchange fees”, can add up and represent a considerable expense for retailers.
+These fees, formally referred to as “interchange fees”, are charged by networks like Visa, Mastercard, American Express, and Discover, and they can add up and represent a considerable expense for retailers.

 The majority of merchants choose to eat interchange fees as a cost of doing business.

 Others may pad the pricing on their products in order to offset the expense of processing credit cards.